lhedeby/sparv/docs/getting-started.md

 ## Lists

 The ``0:10`` syntax you saw earlier is actually just a list.
-All for loop are actually for-each loops:
+All for loop are just for-each loops:
 ```ts
     let list = 0:4; // [0, 1, 2, 3]
     let same = [0, 1, 2, 3];